mbk-dev/okama/README.md

 The plan for _okama_ is to add more functions that will be useful to investors and asset managers.

-- Make documentation for the package.
-Finish docstrings for modules, classes, methods and functions.
 - Add Sharpe, Sortino and Diversification ratios to EfficientFrontier, EfficientFrontierReb and Portfolio classes.
 - Add withdrawals as an attribute of Portfolio class.
 - Add Black-Litterman asset allocation